 Mt.
-Fuji Climbing Guide: Hiking Season, Trails & Map
+Fuji Climbing Guide: 2025 Hiking Season & Trails

 Typically, early July to mid-September marks the official climbing season for Mt.
-Fuji.
-During this time, the weather tends to be clear and mild, with fewer snow obstacles on the trails and increased availability of mountain huts, security, and other support facilities.
+Fuji, when the weather around the mountain tends to be clear and mild, with fewer snow obstacles on the trails and increased availability of mountain huts, security, and other support facilities.

 Mt.
 Fuji in Summer